 At this point, you would add pictures, graphics, text — whatever you’d like to add to your t-shirt design.
 Canva is pretty easy to navigate in terms of adding images, text, font, colors, and a helpful ruler feature that allows you to center the components of your design.

-Then once you are happy with your design, the last step you absolutely have to remember is to download the PNG file with a transparent background.
+Then once you are happy with your design, the last step you have to remember is downloading the PNG file with a transparent background.

 Don’t forget to check that little box!